human-conditions/yodrew.github.io-original/index.md

 #### ebook

 - get it at [leanpub](https://leanpub.com/darkroomretreat)
-    - free/pay what you like
+    - pay what you like
     - pdf, epub, mobi
-    - automatic notification of new versions, which are free forever
+    - check option for automatic notification of new versions, free forever
     - no spam and your contact info remains hidden, even from me
 - or send me an [email](/about) and at least $5 (see methods below) and I'll send it to you.